drosoCode/drosocode.github.io/content/posts/overengineering-a-mirror-or-how-i-pxe-booted-a-k3s-cluster-part-2/index.md

 Some comments on the package's page suggests to add `DCMAKE_POLICY_VERSION_MINIMUM=3.5` to CMake options to fix the current issues.

-I faced anothet error, this time during compilation and found that commenting out `s:const int CL_ICDL_Version` fixed this issue.
+I faced another error, this time during compilation and found that commenting out `s:const int CL_ICDL_Version` fixed this issue.

 So after installing the deps and cloning the repo:
 - `apt-get install -y build-essential git cmake opencl-headers pkg-config libjpeg62-turbo-dev libturbojpeg0-dev libusb-1.0-0-dev libglfw3-dev ocl-icd-opencl-dev libopencv-dev`